Jamaica Wrestling Federation

-The sport of wrestling has been practiced in Jamaica since 1976, with the first amateur wrestling competing at the 1978 Commonwealth Games and various Olympic cyles, the first wrestling club was Ocho Rios Wrestling Club in 2020.
+The sport of wrestling has been practiced in Jamaica since 1976, with the first amateur wrestling competing at the 1978 Commonwealth Games and various Olympic cyles for Wrestling at the Summer Olympics, the first wrestling club was Ocho Rios Wrestling Club in 2020.
 The sport continued to grow during the 21st century and by 2024, had a few wrestlers medal at CAC Games and Pan Am Games.